MatthewBasic115/InvestiGAM/markdown/welcome.md

 The Interpret tab uses the marginaleffects package to provide tools for interpreting your GAM.
 For beginners, this allows you to learn to interpret GAMs first without needing to learn additional R packages.
 For experienced users, this allows you to quickly visualise and interpret without the need to generate swathes of boilerplate code.
 More information is provided on the introduction page for the section.

-### Teach
+### Learn

-The teach section is designed for students who are using this application as a learning tool.
-It introduces core GAM concepts at a high level and walks you through an example to get you started.
+The learn section is designed for students who are using this application as a learning tool.
+It introduces core GAM concepts at a high level and how to use InvestiGAM to build and interpret GAMs.
 This introduction aims to provide a conceptual understanding of core GAM components rather then teach technical details.
 As such, if you are not learning underlying theory through coursework, then I reccomend Simon Wood's fantastic _Generalized Additive Models: An Introduction with R_ which was the source material for the teaching section in this module.

 ### Important Notes